Reconstruction of 1-D evolution equations and their initial data from one passive measurement: Introduction

 where $\nu$ is the outward unit normal vector field on $\p \Omega$.
 The inverse problem would be to uniquely determine the wave speed $c(x)$ inside the unknown medium, namely $x\in \Omega$, from the dataset $\mathcal C(c)$.
 This problem was solved by Belishev in \cite{Bel87} through the introduction of the powerful boundary control method, see e.g. \cite{Belishev2007RecentPI,Belishev2008BoundaryCA,Nur23} for further results and expositions on the boundary control method.
 In fact, it was proved in \cite{Katchalov2002EquivalenceOT} that analogous inverse problems for various type of evolution equations are all equivalent to each other.

-A more physical model for inverse problems that arises naturally in applications, is the so-called inverse problems with passive measurements.
+In many real-world applications, a more physically realistic model is that of passive measurements, where the observer has no control over the excitation and must infer internal properties solely from the system’s spontaneous response.
 In these models, the observer can only measure the response of the system to an unknown cause and is nevertheless tasked with the question of identifying the properties of the medium, as well as the initial causal factor.
-An example of this type of inverse problem would be to to obtain information about the interior structure of an unknown object, such as earth, from passive measurements of waves on its boundary, such as the seismic data from an active earthquake happening at an unknown location inside the earth.
-As another more well known example in photo-acoustic and thermo-acoustic tomography, one is allowed to probe a medium with an electromagnetic wave which in turn produces heat and an elastic expansion thus generating a sound wave that the observer can subsequently measure at the boundary of the medium.
-In photo-acoustic tomography (PAT) this is done with a rapidly pulsating laser beam; in thermoacoustic tomography (TAT) the medium is probed with an electromagnetic wave of a lower frequency, see e.g. \cite{Kruger1999ThermoacousticCT}.
+An example of this type of inverse problem would be to obtain information about the interior structure of an unknown object, such as earth, from passive measurements of waves on its boundary, such as the seismic data from an active earthquake happening at an unknown location inside the earth.
+As another well known example in photo-acoustic and thermo-acoustic tomography, one is allowed to probe a medium with an electromagnetic wave which in turn produces heat and an elastic expansion thus generating a sound wave that the observer can subsequently measure at the boundary of the medium.
+In photo-acoustic tomography (PAT) this is done with a rapidly pulsating laser beam; in thermoacoustic tomography (TAT) the medium is probed with an electromagnetic wave of a lower frequency; see e.g. \cite{Kruger1999ThermoacousticCT}.
 In many practical situations the sound speed inside the medium is unknown and in order to determine this sound speed additional measurements have been considered in \cite{Jin2006ThermoacousticTW}.
 To describe the latter inverse problem in more detail, consider the acoustic wave equation,

 where $f$ models the initial pressure (generally assumed to be not identically zero) and $c$ is the speed of sound \cite{Diebold1991PhotoacousticMR}.
 In practice both of these are a priori unknown and the task is to determine them both uniquely from the passive boundary measurements $u(t,x)$ with $t\in \R_+$ and $x\in \p\Omega$.